-SEMESTER I 2 DAYS PER WEEK (scheduled between 6:00AM - 7:00PM)
+SEMESTER I......
+2 DAYS PER WEEK (scheduled between 6:00 AM - 7:00 PM)

-SEMESTER II - IV 3 DAYS PER WEEK (6:00AM - 10:00PM)
+SEMESTER II - IV....
+3 DAYS PER WEEK (6:00 AM - 10:00 PM)

-SEMESTER V 2 DAYS PER WEEK (scheduled between 6:00AM - 10:00PM)
+SEMESTER V 2 DAYS PER WEEK (scheduled between 6:00 AM - 10:00 PM)

-Clinical rotations will follow hospital/clinic various shift rotations (8.5 hours) during 6:00am - 10:00pm to include evening and possible weekend rotations.
+Clinical rotations will follow hospital/clinic various shift rotations (8.5 hours) during 6:00 am - 10:00 pm to include evening and possible weekend rotations.
 Please refer to academic calendar.

 - a.
 Each facility has its own unique Radiology Department.
 The experience gained at these facilities will essentially result in highly qualified graduates who can function well in any Radiology Department. - b.
 Possible weekend rotations could be scheduled if warranted to be of educational value/benefit to students. - c.
 Clinical rotations will be up to 1 month in duration and provides equitable learning opportunities for all students regarding learning activities and clinical assignments. - d.
-Students will rotate through all clinical education settings listed and other education settings may be added to include out of town rotations with evening and possible weekend rotations.
+Students will rotate through all clinical education settings listed and other education settings may be added to include out of town rotations with evening and possible weekend rotations. - Program limits required clinical assignments for students to not more than 10 hours per day and the total didactic and clinical involvement to not more than 40 hours per week. - The program orientates students and institutions as to the responsibilities of faculty and clinical staff during the mandatory orientation regarding school calendar.
+During the summer term(s) when students are enrolled in didactic and./or clinical components, the program director and/or clinical coordinator, and/or program faculty responsibilities are fulfilled respectively when those personnel are on annual, professional, sick, or personal leave.

-- e.
-Program limits required clinical assignments for students to not more than 10 hours per day and the total didactic and clinical involvement to not more than 40 hours per week. - The program orientates students and institutions as to the responsibilities of faculty and clinical staff during the mandatory orientation regarding school calendar.
-During the summer term(s) when students are enrolled in didactic and./or clinical components, the program director and/or clinical coordinator, and/or program faculty responsibilities are fulfilled respectively when those personnel are on annual, professional, sick, or personal leave. - Students are not assigned to clinical education settings during holidays that are observed by the sponsoring institution. - In the event that students are assigned to a clinical education setting and the technologists are sent home due to low census, the student will contact the clinical coordinator and be reassigned to a clinical education setting to complete clinical training for the day, while the program assesses the viability of the clinical education setting for students' success in the future.
+- Students are not assigned to clinical settings during holidays that are observed by the sponsoring institution and will be reassigned to other clinical setting. - If students are assigned to a clinical education setting and the technologists are sent home due to low census, the student will contact the clinical coordinator and be reassigned to a clinical education setting to complete clinical training for the day, while the program assesses the viability of the clinical education setting for students' success in the future.

-f.
+e.
 Breast Imaging Clinical Rotations Position Statement Policy

 The radiography program sponsored by Cameron University has revised its policy, regarding the placement of students in breast imaging clinical rotations to observe and/or perform breast imaging.
 (Additionally, the policy may be applied to any imaging procedures performed by professionals who are of the opposite gender of the patient.)

 Under the revised policy, all students, male and female, will be offered the opportunity to participate in breast imaging clinical rotations.
-The program will make every effort to place a male student in a breast imaging clinical rotation if requested; however, the program is not in a position to override clinical setting policies that restrict clinical experiences in breast imaging to female students.
+The program will make every effort to place a male student in a breast imaging clinical rotation if requested; however, the program is not able to override clinical setting policies that restrict clinical experiences in breast imaging to female students.
 Male students are advised that placement in a breast imaging rotation is not guaranteed and is subject to the availability of a clinical setting that allows males to participate in breast imaging procedures.
 The program will not deny female students the opportunity to participate in breast imaging rotations if clinical settings are not available to provide the same opportunity to male students.